Pivot Strategy

 How do I implement a pivot strategy well?

 Implementing a pivot strategy is not a simple task.
 You need to approach this change with the right focus and planning.
-Follow these pivot strategy best practices to give yourself the foundations to perform a quality pivot.
+Follow these pivot strategy best practices to set yourself up for a quality pivot.

 1. Assess if a pivot is necessary

-Before making any drastic changes, it’s essential to evaluate whether a pivot is the right move.
+Before making any drastic changes, evaluate whether a pivot is the right move.
 Analyze your business performance, dig into customer feedback, study market trends, and review your financial metrics.
-If things aren’t aligning, and there’s nothing else you can try first, then you can adopt a pivot strategy to get you back on track.
+If things aren’t aligning and there’s nothing else to try first, then a pivot strategy can get you back on track.

 2. Develop a clear and focused pivot plan